andrew-peng-144/Junior-Design-0326/README.md

 6. On the Category panel, click “Session”, enter a name for the session in Saved Sessions, and then click “Save”.
 7. Click “Open” to connect to the server.
 8. If successful, you should now be able to run Linux commands on the server.

+#### Using PuTTY to run SQL commands on the live server
+You can use PuTTY to run commands on the live MariaDB database.
+- In PuTTY, once you have logged in, enter the command `mysql -u root -p` to login to the database as a root user.
+- It will prompt you for a password, which is `passwordtest321`.
+Now you are in MariaDB.
+- Enter the command `use cga_showcase;` then `show tables;` and it should list the four tables in the database.
+- You can then run `SELECT` commands on those tables to view the database.
+In the future, consider setting up phpMyAdmin for more convenient database viewing and manipulation.

 ### Install and run WinSCP